semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ## Interaction

-Hovering highlights a column with `--chart-grid-bar-chart-hover`, indicating focus or clickability.
+Hovering highlights a bar with `--chart-grid-bar-chart-hover`, indicating focus or clickability.
 For trend lines, display corresponding points on hover.

 Table: Bar chart interaction